doitintl/kubeip/README.md

-# KubeIP
+# What is KubeIP?

 Many applications need to be whitelisted by consumers based on source IP address.
 As of today, Google Kubernetes Engine doesn't support assigning a static pool of addresses to GKE cluster. kubeIP tries to solve this problem by assigning GKE nodes external IP addresses from a predefined list by continually watching the Kubernetes API for new/removed nodes and applying changes accordingly.

-# Deploy kubeIP without building from source
+# Deploy kubeIP (without building from source)

 If you just want to use KubeIP (instead of building it from source yourself), please follow instructions in this section.
 You need a Kubernetes 1.10 or newer cluster.
 You'll also need the Google Cloud SDK.
 You can install the Google Cloud SDK (which also installs kubectl) [here](https://cloud.google.com/sdk).

-Edit deploy/kubeip-configmap.yaml file:
+Edit `deploy/kubeip-configmap.yaml` file:

- - Update the `KUBEIP_LABELVALUE` with your real GKE cluster name
+ - Update the `KUBEIP_LABELVALUE` with your GKE cluster name
  - Update `KUBEIP_NODEPOOL` to match the name of your GKE node-pool on which kubeIP will operate

 Set the required environment variables: